Brennan Poole: 2015

-In 2015, Poole made his Truck Series debut at Las Vegas Motor Speedway, driving the No. 21 Chevrolet for GMS Racing, where he qualified 15th and finished 11th.
+In 2015, Poole made his Truck Series debut at Las Vegas Motor Speedway, driving the No. 21 Chevrolet for GMS Racing, where he qualified fifteenth and finished eleventh.

 2018

 On October 31, 2018, it was announced Poole would return to the series for a one-off race with NextGen Motorsports in the No. 35 Toyota Tundra.
 His fifteenth-place finish was encumbered due to the team violating rule 20.3.4 in the NASCAR rule book.